-This guide will provide an overview of the most common types of equipment financing and what you need to know before you borrow money.
+This guide will provide the definition of this topic, an overview of the best lenders, and what you need to know before you borrow money.

 So, whether you're looking for new or used equipment, here's everything you need to know about how to finance it.